A Efficient Multimodal Framework for Large Scale Emotion Recognition by Fusing Music and Electrodermal Activity Signals: Experiments

-Experimental results with different attention modules are shown in Table \ref{mod}. $Base$ refers to the basic model which only contains the ResNet backbone and multi-linear layers to classify the fused EDA+music feature vector.
-Without any attention module, the shallow feature extraction is abandoned and the RFE directly processes 3-channel EDA inputs.
-From Table \ref{mod}, we can see although $Base$ gets the poorest accuracy but the precision reaches $93\%$.
-This means the residual extracter tends to output the feature vector representing the high emotion state and is not discriminative enough for low state situation.
-The higher recognition accuracies from $R_a$ and $R_b$ prove the effectiveness of individual attention subnet, compared with $Base$ model.
+In the large-scale PMEmo dataset, $Base$ only contains the ResNet backbone and multi-linear layers to classify the fused EDA+music feature vector, hence it gets the poor accuracy in both three datasets.
+The higher recognition accuracies from $R_a$ and $R_b$ prove the effectiveness of the individual attention subnet, compared with $Base$ model.
 When combining all the two modules, we can observe that the joint use of channel and temporal relationships $R_c$ produces further improvement.
-Reviewing the results in Table \ref{dif_arr}, it should be emphasized that both SCA and RTNA are indispensable because all the sequential methods outperform the basic backbone when adding the single attention submodule.

-Moreover, we compare 3 different arrangement of the SCA and RTNA: sequential SCA-RTNA, sequential RTNA-SCA and parallel use.
-For parallel method, the shallow features were forwarded into two submodules equally and the parallel outputs were added, then applied with sigmoid normalization.
-From the results in Table \ref{dif_arr}, we can see that the sequential method performs better than parallel method.
-And the channel-temporal order achieves the best performance.
-In addition, the channel attention-first order can slightly improve the recognition accuracy and stability compared with temporal attention-first order.
-Hence, we design the attention module with the SCA-RTNA order.
+Reviewing the results in Table \ref{mod}, it should be emphasized that both SCA and RTNA are indispensable because all the sequential methods outperform the basic backbone when adding a single attention submodule in the large-scale PMEmo dataset.
+In smaller scale DEAP and AMIGOS datasets, it can be seen that the simplest $Base$ is not the worst model.
+When adding the SCA\_Res modules, three configurations $R_b$, $R_c$, $R_f$ get performance drop, the accuracies and F1-scores of which are even lower than $Base$.
+The most complicated structure $R_f$ produces the worst results.
+It means when we add SCA modules in each residual block, the fitting ability of RTCAG-1D gets increased and causes the overfitting drop-off.
+When we only add the SCA and RTNA to process the extracted shallow feature, the $R_e$ model achieves the best results.
+Therefore, we remove the SCA modules of residual blocks to avoid over-fitting in small-scale datasets.
+The experiments in this subsection also reveal that when we design the DNN structure for user-independent emotion recognition, the scale of the subject involvement should be carefully considered.